 WHAT ARE THE BIG IDEAS IN THE WORTHWHILE LESSON MODEL?
 PLAY THE SLIDESHOW

 Our Instructional Rounds Network has undertaken several rounds with a focus on "Worthwhile Lessons".
-These have been based on the model by Moss and Brookhart.
+Our professional learning has been based on the model by Moss and Brookhart.

-Our first round Ising this model was at Oakhill Drive PS in Term 3, 2019.
+Our first round using the Worthwhile Lesson model was at Oakhill Drive PS in Term 3, 2019.
 The problem of practice was: Are our lessons worthwhile?
 Is the lesson tied to a curriculum outcome or outcomes?
 Is the lesson content based on a learning trajectory?
 Does the lesson meet student needs?
-The second round was at Thornleigh West PS in Term 4, 2019 and the focus was on the "Performance of Understanding".
+The second round was at Thornleigh West PS in Term 4, 2019 and the focus was on one of the components of the Worthwhile Lesson, the "Performance of Understanding".
 The POP was:

 How do the qualities of the task deepen thinking and learning?
 During our rounds we have collaboratively developed learning trajectories and worthwhile lessons for four curriculum areas.